TaakoGarryl/ece281-ice5/README.md

             s_floor1 when (not i_up_down and o_floor(1) and not o_floor(0)) else
             s_floor1 ;

-I can see you are busy on Monday, so I will try to find someone in the department available to help me figure this out.
+I can only guess the issue arises from me not utilizing f_Q properly.

 VHDL for ECE 281 [ICE 5](https://usafa-ece.github.io/ece281-book/ICE/ICE5.html)